 Do You Suspect Fraud, Waste or Abuse?

-If you think a provider or a CareSource member is committing fraud, waste or abuse, you can report your concerns to us by:
+If you think a provider or a CareSource member is committing fraud, waste or abuse, report your concerns to us by:

 - Sending us a letter addressed to:

 You do not have to give us your name when you write or call.
 There are other ways you may contact us that are not anonymous.
 If you are not concerned about giving your name, you may also use one of the following means to contact us by:

 When you report fraud, waste or abuse, please give us detailed information that includes: